GalNahum/GalNahum/README.md

 ### Hi there 👋

+I’m Gal, I work as a Front-end\ Full stack Web Developer Freelancer.
+PHP, JavaScript and Node.js.
+WordPress Expert.
+Specializing in pixel perfect web applications, alongside complex systems troubleshooting, security, and quality delivery focused.

+Me and my team are responsible for worldwide scale products developing, products you most likely use on a daily basis, therefore due to customers' IPs 99% of my portfolio repositories are under a private mode, so for any questions you may have, please feel free to contact me.

 <!--
 **GalNahum/GalNahum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.